An Adaptive Federated Relevance Framework for Spatial Temporal Graph Learning: Related Work

 The study of spatial-temporal data has attracted increasing attention in recent years, especially after the emergence of many advanced deep learning models.
 It is pointed out that spatial-temporal data could benefit applications in many disciplines such as emotion detection, traffic flow prediction, and sleep stage/quality classification~\cite{9530406}.
 However, It has been a long-standing challenge to better uncover and understand the hidden attributes in these numeric data.

 Recent research tries to interpret spatial and temporal dependencies, of which the deep learning model could take advantage to generate better prediction/classification results.
 For instance, a fast discriminative complex-valued convolutional neural network (CNN)~\cite{zhang2017new}, namely FDCCNN, is designed to apprehend the hidden correlations in the electroencephalogram (EEG) signals to expedite the sleep stage classification task.
 Alternatively, MLP-Mixer~\cite{huang2022mlp} is also used in the multi-channel temporal signal data, resulting in promising results on the regression task.
 It is proven effective to use recurrent neural network (RNN) based models for capturing non-linear interdependencies, including ConvLSTM~\cite{shi2015convolutional}, Bi-LSTM~\cite{zheng2020hybrid}.
 Following that, some studies start to use the attention mechanisms for capturing the long-term correlations~\cite{ienco2020deep}.
-Specifically, relevant spatial and temporal attention modules are designed to serve this purpose, reporting promising results in clustering multivariate time series data with varying lengths.
+Specifically, relevant spatial and temporal attention modules are designed to serve this purpose, reporting promising results in clustering multivariate time series data with varying lengths. {Prior works~\cite{sun2019hierarchical,supratak2017deepsleepnet} also pointed out that time-invariant feature exists in spatial dimensions and showed the promising potential of designing separate feature modelling strategies for each dimension.
+Specifically, DeepSleepNet~\cite{supratak2017deepsleepnet} proposed a two-step algorithm that utilises CNN model to extract spatial features and Bi-directional Long Short-Term Memory (BiLSTM) to learn transition patterns.
+A hierarchical neural network is designed in~\cite{sun2019hierarchical} to realise spatial learning and time sequence learning as separate stages, respectively.
+Even though these research works presented significance and potential in terms of modeling spatial and temporal features, they are unable to model the underlying topological connectivity and dynamic time transitions simultaneously.}